Country selection

 DecreeNo2017-0245 states that the rights of participants who are pregnant or breastfeeding must be particularly protected.

-As per LawNo09-059, any Malian clinical studies involving a woman of childbearing age or one who is pregnant may only be conducted if the benefits of the research outweigh the risks to the woman and her embryo, her fetus, or her child.
+As per LawNo09-059, biomedical research involving a woman of childbearing age or one who is pregnant may only be conducted if the benefits of the research outweigh the risks to the woman and her embryo, her fetus, or her child.

-According to MLI-17, Mali’s ethics committees follow and require researchers to comply with the International Council for Harmonisation’s Guideline for Good Clinical Practice E6(R2) (MLI-7), which states that the informed consent form should include a statement on the reasonably foreseeable risks or inconveniences to the participant, and when applicable, to an embryo, fetus, or nursing infant.
+According to MLI-17, Mali’s ethics committees also follow and require researchers to comply with the International Council for Harmonisation’s Guideline for Good Clinical Practice E6(R3) (MLI-5).
+See MLI-5 for additional guidance.

-While there is no information available specifically regarding prisoner consent requirements, DecreeNo2017-0245 states that the rights of participants deprived of liberty must be particularly protected.
+While no information is available specifically regarding prisoner consent requirements, DecreeNo2017-0245 states that the rights of participants deprived of liberty must be particularly protected.

 According to LawNo09-059, persons deprived of liberty may only be solicited for biomedical research if they are expected to receive a direct and major benefit for their health.